 Brodeur recognized by National Athletic Trainers Association

-Previously, Brodeur was also recognized with the 2009 Athletic Trainer Service Award at the National Athletic Trainers Association national convention in San Antonio, Texas.
+Previously, Brodeur was also recognized with the 2009 Athletic Trainer Service Award at the National Athletic Trainers Association convention in San Antonio, Texas.
 She was one of just 16 recipients of the annual award that recognizes NATA members for their contributions to the athletic training profession and the association.
 Although it is a national honor, local, state and district service is the focus of this award.

 Brodeur is the president-elect of ATOM (Athletic Trainers of Massachusetts).
 She also directs the UMass Sports Medicine undergraduate intern program.